Carbon-izer Presents Northwest Freeway (Outer Belt)

 Houston Premium Outlets / 29300 U.S. 290

 I've noticed even from the highway a number of tenants have come and gone, which I probably won't cover here.
 The large outlet mall opened in April 2009.
-West Houston Archives notes that this was the historic site of Nine Bar Ranch.
+The late West Houston Archives noted that this was the historic site of Nine Bar Ranch.

 It's located just south of Fairfield Place road, which I should bring up.
 The westbound freeway has its own exit for Fairfield Place, when the freeway was constructed around 2007 (originally).
 Good future planning if everything wasn't torn up within a decade...